Criminal Justice Reform in the States: Spotlight on Legislatures

 There could be movement on marijuana legalization as well: Andrew Cuomo called legalization a priority in New York.
 And Marijuana Moment reports on the renewed push for reform in New Mexico and in Virginia, whose legislature started advancing a bill decriminalizing possession, which the ACLU deems insufficient.

-Also, California‘s governor released a budget with a number of reform proposals, such as additional visitation days and increased funding for rehabilitative programs.
+Also, California‘s governor released a budget with a number of reform proposals.
 Illinois‘s wants to tackle ending cash bail.
 Virginia‘s released a slate of proposals including increased funding for public defenders, and eligibility for parole for people above age 50 and 55 who have served lengthy sentences.
 And Wisconsin‘s has said a 2020 priority will be limiting solitary confinement.

 See also: A past update flagged many other reform bills filed by Virginia lawmakers.